 The Preservation Society wants to see Lindores Abbey flourish again as a site for research, learning, brewing, distilling, horticulture, and even beekeeping.
-By reviving so many of the ancient crafts and traditions that were practised here centuries ago, we hope to see the site returned to its former glory.
+By reviving so many of the ancient crafts and traditions that were practised here centuries ago, we hope to see this ancient site returned to its former glory.

 You can help us to further continue this work by becoming a member of Lindores Abbey Distillery.
 A part of every membership is donated to the Preservation Society to help us preserve and continue the traditions that were established here over 500 years ago.Be Part of the Plans